Eastern Visayas: Education

-Eastern Visayas is home to several state universities, including the prestigious University of the Philippines Visayas Tacloban College.
+Eastern Visayas is home to several state universities, including the prestigious University of the Philippines Tacloban College.
 The region is also home to the University of Eastern Philippines (UEP), located in Catarman, Northern Samar, which holds the most number of baccalaureate and post-baccalaureate courses among universities in the region.

 The Zonal Agricultural University for the Visayas under the National Agriculture Education System concept, Visayas State University (VSU) is also in the region, located in Baybay.
 Also, the region is home to Palompon Institute of Technology, a maritime school in the Philippines providing deck and engine cadet.
 Its main campus is located in the municipality of Palompon, Leyte province.

 The Eastern Visayas State University is Leyte's state university with five extension campuses.
 Southern Leyte State University with five extension campuses, is the only state university in the province of Southern Leyte.
 In Biliran, Naval State University is the province state university.
 For Eastern Samar, the Eastern Samar State University is the only state university of the province with four extension campus while Samar State University is Samar's state university with two extension campuses.
 Northwest Samar State University serves Samar Province's first district.
 For teacher education, the Leyte Normal University specializes in education courses.